jonnonz1/nz-statute-book/acts/public/1987/conservation-act-1987.md

   (b) the remaining persons appointed under subsection (2).
 (7D) Subsections (2) and (4) do not apply in respect of persons to be appointed under subsections (7B)﻿(a) and (7C)﻿(a).
 (8) The appointment of any person by the Minister to be a member of a Board shall be made by notice published in the Gazette, and shall take effect from the date of such notice or such later date as may be specified in the notice.
-(9) No person employed by the Department under the State Sector Act 1988 shall be eligible to be a member of any Board.
+(9) No person employed by the Department under the Public Service Act 2020 shall be eligible to be a member of any Board.

 ### 6Q Co-opted members
 (1) Any Board may co-opt for such term as it thinks fit any suitable person or persons to be a member or members of the Board.